astronomer/docs/learn/airflow-context.md

 import CodeBlock from '@theme/CodeBlock';
 import context_and_xcom from '!!raw-loader!../code-samples/dags/airflow-context/context_and_xcom.py';

-The Airflow context is a dictionary containing information about your Airflow environment and a given DAG that can be accessed from the DAG's tasks.
-A very commonly used element of the Airflow context is the `ti` / `task_instance` keyword, which allows you to access attributes and methods of the [`taskinstance` object](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/taskinstance/index.html).
-See also the [ti / task_instance](#ti--task_instance) section of this guide.
+The Airflow context is a dictionary containing information about a running DAG and its Airflow environment that can be accessed from a task.
+One of the most common values to retrieve from the Airflow context is the [`ti` / `task_instance` keyword](#ti--task_instance), which allows you to access attributes and methods of the [`taskinstance` object](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/taskinstance/index.html).

-Other Common reasons to access the Airflow context are:
+Other common reasons to access the Airflow context are:

 - You want to use [DAG-level parameters](airflow-params.md) in your Airflow tasks.
 - You want to use the DAG run's logical date in an Airflow task, for example as part of a file name.
 - You want to explicitly push and pull values to [XCom](airflow-passing-data-between-tasks.md#xcom) with a custom key.
 - You want to make an action in your task conditional on the setting of a specific [Airflow configuration](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html).
 - You want to access information stored in an Airflow connection from your task.

+Use this document to learn about the data stored in the Airflow context and how to access it.

 ## Assumed knowledge